entropic-bond/entropic-bond/README.md

 The database abstraction is provided by the `Store` object.
 To learn how to set up a concrete database, [see below](setup_the_database_access).

-The `Store.getModel` method will produce and object with methods to access the data in the database.
+The `Store.getModel` method will return an object with methods to access the database.

 ```ts
 let foundEntity: MyEntity